Skip to Main Content

 A "qualified individual" means a person who satisfies the job-related requirements of the employment position he or she holds or is applying for, and who, with or without reasonable accommodation, can perform the essential job functions of that position.

-Additional information on the definitions of "individual with a disability" and "qualified individual with a disability" can be found in the regulations and in several of the Enforcement Guidance documents published by the Equal Employment Opportunity Commission (EEOC).
+Additional information on the definitions of "individual with a disability" and "qualified individual with a disability" can be found in the regulations and in several of the Enforcement Guidance documents published by the Equal Employment Opportunity Commission (EEOC), as these definitions are consistent with Title 1 of the Americans with Disabilities Act of 1990 (ADA), as amended.

 Basic Provisions/Requirements

-Under Section 503 and its implementing regulations, covered employers with Federal contracts or subcontracts must not discriminate against applicants or employees on the basis of disability.
+Under Section 503 and its implementing regulations, covered employers with Federal contracts or subcontracts ("contractors") must not discriminate against applicants or employees on the basis of disability.
 This obligation covers the full range of employment and personnel practices, such as recruitment, hiring, rates of pay, upgrading, and selection for training.
-Covered employers with Federal contracts or subcontracts must also take affirmative steps to employ and advance in employment qualified individuals with disabilities.
-All covered contractors must also include a specific equal opportunity clause in each of their nonexempt subcontracts.
-The regulations provide the required language for this clause.
+Covered employers must also take steps to employ and advance in employment qualified individuals with disabilities.
+All covered contractors must also include the clause at 41 CFR 60-741.5 in each of their nonexempt contracts and subcontracts.

-Under Section 503, each employer that has both a Federal contract or subcontract of $50,000 or more, and 50 or more employees, must prepare, implement, and maintain a written affirmative action program (AAP) covering each of its establishments.
-The contractor must review and update the program annually and must make it available for inspection by any employee or applicant for employment, as well as by the OFCCP.
-The program may be integrated with, or kept separate from, any other affirmative action program the employer is required to prepare.
-OFCCP has provided a Sample Affirmative Action Program (PDF). (https://www.dol.gov/ofccp/regs/compliance/AAPs/AAPs.htm)
+Under the regulations implementing Section 503, certain contractors and subcontractors are required to have a written program for employing and advancing in employment individuals with disabilities.
+Specifically, each contractor or subcontractor that (1) has a Federal contract or subcontract of $50,000 or more and (2) 50 or more employees must prepare, implement, and maintain a written program for each of its establishments.
+The contractor must review and update the program annually and must make it available for inspection to any employee or applicant for employment, as well as to OFCCP.

 Employees of and applicants for employment with a covered Federal contractor or subcontractor have the right to file a complaint with OFCCP if they believe that a Federal contractor or subcontractor has discriminated against them on the basis of a disability.
 Anyone may call OFCCP with a question about interpreting the regulations, filing a complaint, or any other related matter.
 Additional telephone numbers are located on OFCCP's Office Contact webpage.